pravinpb/DataStructures/README.md

-This a reference files for a University project.
+Code(Python) for Data Structures (Sort,Search,Queue,Stack,LinkedList) for a University Reference Project.

-My codes which I wrote after learning different Data Structures.

-All of these codes are in python.